 Premature discontinuation of any oral anticoagulant, including XARELTO, in the absence of adequate alternative anticoagulation increases the risk of thrombotic events.
 An increased rate of stroke was observed during the transition from XARELTO to warfarin in clinical trials in atrial fibrillation patients.
-If XARELTO must be discontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION and Clinical Studies].
+If XARELTO is discontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION and Clinical Studies].

 XARELTO increases the risk of bleeding and can cause serious or fatal bleeding.
 In deciding whether to prescribe XARELTO to patients at increased risk of bleeding, the risk of thrombotic events should be weighed against the risk of bleeding.

 Promptly evaluate any signs or symptoms of blood loss and consider the need for blood replacement.
 Discontinue XARELTO in patients with active pathological hemorrhage.
 The terminal elimination half-life of rivaroxaban is 5 to 9 hours in healthy subjects aged 20 to 45 years.

-Concomitant use of other drugs affecting hemostasis increases the risk of bleeding.
+Concomitant use of other drugs that impair hemostasis increases the risk of bleeding.
 These include aspirin, P2Y12 platelet inhibitors, other antithrombotic agents, fibrinolytic therapy, and non-steroidal anti-inflammatory drugs (NSAIDs) [see DRUG INTERACTIONS], selective serotonin reuptake inhibitors, and serotonin norepinephrine reuptake inhibitors.